 Other than that, the highlights of Olgii, as far as we could tell, included the standard local history museum (yes, of course there was a really old clothes iron, in case you were wondering) and a strange, crowded bazaar that seemed to be a mix of Middle Eastern souq and SE Asian market, and had all the usual stuff (Tupperware, cabbage, screwdrivers) plus the far less usual homemade stoves and a large outdoor billiards hall rambunctious under its tattered tarp.
 Of course, there was also the Turkish restaurant, according to our tour company the best restaurant in town, which I assume is why we were treated to their tasty kebabs a total of 5 times over the course of our stay (including takeaway once), although it may also have had something to do with our guide’s ability to enjoy their impressive free wifi.

 The next morning our tour started in earnest, as us and our guide, yet another Dosjan, who suggested we call him Doggie, for reasons that remained unclear, were joined by our driver, Ada, our cook, Ayju.
 Bright and early we piled into our Russian jeep – a vehicle that was completely foreign to us until arriving here, but which we’ve now noticed to be as ubiquitous as Dodge Caravans with stick figure families back home.
 Picture a VW van on steroids, all heavy grey steel and no-frills square-ness, built for the sole purpose of withstanding the intense pounding of those faint, gravelly tracks that pass for roads in this part of the world, comfort and style be damned.
 Despite ours actually being a 2007 model it still looked exactly the same as every other model since they were conceived somewhere deep in the utilitarian mind of some hungry, oppressed Russian scientist back in the Cold War, and it is all too easy to picture Nikita Kruschev riding in the very same boxy metal contraption back in the 60’s while on his way to tour a budding nuclear facility, or maybe witness a top-secret, VIP-only firing squad.
-Apparently, besides being both practically indestructible and almost genetically incapable of arousing the interest of car thieves, they are also simple to fix, with almost no electronics and every livestock herder around able to produce spare parts at a moment’s notice.
+Although not nearly as comfortable as the Trans-Mongolian train we would later take to Beijing, apparently, besides being both practically indestructible and almost genetically incapable of arousing the interest of car thieves, they are also simple to fix, with almost no electronics and every livestock herder around able to produce spare parts at a moment’s notice.
 One cold morning it wouldn’t start, but only until Ada pulled out a short metal bar and effortlessly hand-cranked it to life like it was Al Capone’s old 1925 Packard.
 Of course, manual hand-crank was also the method of choice for obtaining gas from the rusted-out old tank we encountered in the middle of nowhere, accompanied by an extremely unlikely-looking metal shell of a gas pump that was clearly a century old and proudly emblazoned with a wide variety of CCCP logos.

 Despite having moved this portion of our trip ahead a couple of weeks in hopes of better weather, our departure coincided almost exactly with the start of a sudden cold snap.
 While the days were sunny, clear and perfectly comfortable at around 5-10 Celsius, the nights were a different story, dropping to much more dire figures in the minus 5 to minus 10 range.
 Fine for a weekend of curling bonspiels or cross-country skiing but hardly ideal for sleeping in a tent on the frozen ground, let alone scampering out in nothing but a pair of long underwear and a hastily-donned toque for a 3 am pee.
 We spent a total of 3 nights in tents, and on 2 of those mornings we woke up with the tent covered in frost and the ponds around us frozen.
 With my sleeping bag rated to a slightly milder temperature than Laynni’s I quickly discovered it was not up to the task, even wearing a full complement of clothes along with my toque, gloves and a buff protecting my nose from the elements.
 One night I had Ayju boil some water for our water bottle which I wrapped in a towel and put inside my sleeping bag for warmth.
 It definitely helped, both to keep me warm and to even further amuse our 3 Kazakh friends with my girlish sensibilities.
 Between my propensity to succumb to the cold, my aversion to late-night tea or early morning onions, and my habit of occasionally actually urinating in the toilet rather than Kazakh-style, which is apparently just turning around and unzipping wherever you happen to find yourself, as well as standing with your feet way farther apart than seems strictly necessary, like you’re bracing yourself against sudden winds, or maybe an unexpected tackle, I’m pretty sure I don’t strike them as particularly “rugged”.